 The Seventh Judicial District Court in Ely has denied an appeal by the Southern Nevada Water Authority for additional water rights, in the latest blow for the planned Las Vegas water pipeline.

-The proposed 300-mile pipeline would siphon more than 58 billion gallons per year of groundwater each year from Eastern Nevada to the fast-growing Las Vegas metropolitan area.
-Opponents believe a completed pipeline would result in declines to the water table, destroying hundreds of springs, thousands of acres of wetlands, and harm the Great Basin National Park and numerous National Wildlife Refuges.
+The proposed 250-mile pipeline would siphon billions of gallons of groundwater each year from Eastern Nevada to the Las Vegas metropolitan area.
+Opponents believe a completed pipeline would result in declines to the water table and irreparably harm rural communities and natural wetlands where some of Nevada’s rarest and most vulnerable species live.

 Moving forward, the authority will evaluate its Water Resource Plan, which is done annually to ensure reliable water supplies to meet current and future water demands, according to the SNWA.